 (Just make sure you thaw the food in a safe way, especially if it’s meat.)

 If you’re in doubt, you can always give it a try and learn from it.

 There’s nothing like experience to help you remember what works and what doesn’t!
 Some of this is a matter of preference, so you might as well try it and see if you like it.

 For instance, a few months ago I prepped some butternut squash cubes for roasting, realized I made too many, stuck half in the freezer, and just yesterday I thawed and cooked some.

 I didn’t know for sure if this would work out well, but I figured worst case scenario was me thawing the cubes, steaming them, and turning them into butternut squash soup.
 Definitely worth a try when the other option was wasting them!

-If you’re doing something like prepping three pans of a main dish and then freezing them, you want to be super duper sure the ingredients are all freezer-friendly.
+If you’re doing something like prepping three pans of the main dish and then freezing them, you want to be super-duper sure the ingredients are all freezer-friendly.

 But for small odds and ends that might be wasted anyway, the stakes are low.